West Hampstead Estate Agent

 West Hampstead Area Guide

 West Hampstead is a great place to call home, which is why it’s so popular with buyers and renters alike.
-It started life as a small estate, and by the 15th century, was referred to as ‘West End’.
+It started life as a small estate and, by the 15th century, was referred to as ‘West End’.
 Records indicate that there were houses in West End by the 17th century, but it wasn’t until the 19th century, when the railway station was built, that the area became a proper residential zone.
-In 1879, the local station was called West Hampstead; a title which was eventually adopted for the whole area.
+In 1879, the local station was called West Hampstead, a title which was eventually adopted for the whole area.

-West Hampstead’s transport links play a large part in making the area so desirable.
+West Hampstead’s transport links play a large part in making the area desirable.
 The local tube station is on the Jubilee line and takes commuters to Bond Street in under 10 minutes, with Westminster and Canary Wharf further up the line.
 There is also a London Overground station with trains to destinations like Clapham Junction, Richmond and Stratford.
 The Thames link mainline runs right through West Hampstead and takes commuters to destinations such as Brighton, St Pancras and Luton.

 Buses are also plentiful in the area, or alternatively, travellers may wish to cycle into Central London.
 It takes approximately half an hour for a cyclist to reach Oxford Street.

 Families will be pleased to know that there are some excellent schools in West Hampstead.
-Notable primaries include Kingsgate Primary School and Beckford primary School.
-At the secondary level, South Hampstead High School is a popular choice for girls and St George’s Catholic School was rated ‘outstanding’ in its most recent Ofsted report.
+Notable primaries include Kingsgate Primary School and Beckford Primary School.
+At the secondary level, South Hampstead High School is a popular choice for girls, and St George’s Catholic School was rated ‘outstanding’ in its most recent Ofsted report.

 SEARCH PROPERTIES BOOK A VALUATION